Protection of street children

 Twice a week, our team conducts mobile listening sessions: danger awareness tours for young people

-on the street
+- on the street

-in prison
+- in prison

-in conflict with the law on social assistance
+- in conflict with the law

 We identify these young people, provide first aid, make them aware of the dangers of the street and present them with alternatives.